collabnix/bme680-jetson-neo4j/README.md

 Graph databases excel at representing complex relationships between data points, which can be useful in sensor data analysis.For example, if you have multiple sensors and want to understand how they are related, a graph database can help you model those relationships and perform queries to find patterns or anomalies in the data.
 It can also be useful for tracking the history of sensor readings and identifying trends over time.

-This is a cool demonstration of how Neo4j Graph database can help you
+Here's a project that shows how one can fetch sensor values from BME680, push it to Neo4j Graph database and display it using neo4j Docker Extension.

 ## Pre-requisite